Manage Tokens

 null

-curl -X POST https://desec.io/api/v1/auth/tokens/ \
+curl https://desec.io/api/v1/auth/tokens/ \

 --header "Authorization: Token mu4W4MHuSc0Hy-GD1h_dnKuZBond" \